talorvider/Android_App/README.md

 #

-# Android Aplication
+# Android Application
-### Preview from Website
+### Preview from Application
-![enter image description here](https://i.ibb.co/BPNBQMD/anoamlywebserver.png) Our Website is made especially for pilots and flight researchers that want to explore flight data.
+![enter image description here](https://i.ibb.co/BPNBQMD/anoamlywebserver.png)

-Users can upload regular flight CSV (uses for learning the data and correlation) and another data flight CSV that we want to check for anomalies.
+Our app is made especially for pilots and flight researchers that want to practice flying.
-The CSV files are upload to the server, and the user gets an alert when the server got the files.\
+At first the user enters the ip and port to connect to the simulator flight server Users can control the plane with the joystick and seek bar simulation, Each touch on the screen causes the app to send new flight values to the server.
-After the server runs the algorithm to learn & detect and results are ready, the user will get an alert and can display a table with anomalies that were detected.
+After the server runs the plane start to fly.
 ## Directory hierarchy

 **Model**: